 A similar issue occurred when it was revealed that members of the Senate were urging each other to vote for specific candidates.
 ASUCI Engineering Senator Bryce Lindsay was accused by the Office of the Student Advocate General of revealing confidential information in text messages when the appointment of his colleague, Judicial Board Associate Justice Kimo Gandall, was being discussed.

 “These individuals were supposed to represent the students from their respective schools and help make UCI a better place, yet they only used their power as Senators selfishly, leading to the first recall petition to remove them as Senators.”
-Nguyen said.
+Vu said.
 “Even when faced with a recall, they chose not to step down from their Senate seats and continued to stay on the Senate, as if nothing had happened.”

 Despite the petition, Gong does not expect the justices to listen.

 “There are so many initiatives and plans just sitting on the table because of these individuals, including a COVID-19 grant for students … We don’t anticipate the justices resign through petitioning — they ignored the last one we presented.”

 Vu shares Gong’s concern that ASUCI won’t take action.